eclipse/steady/docs/public/content/user/support/faq.md

 ### TEST : Not all @@PROJECT_NAME@@ analysis results are uploaded to the backend

-Problem: At the end of the JUnit test case execution (`mvn -Dvulas test`), not all the @@PROJECT_NAME@@ analysis results are uploaded to the the @@PROJECT_NAME@@ backend.
+Problem: At the end of the JUnit test case execution (`mvn -Dsteady test`), not all the @@PROJECT_NAME@@ analysis results are uploaded to the the @@PROJECT_NAME@@ backend.
 The reason is that the Maven Surefire Plugin kills the JVM before @@PROJECT_NAME@@' shutdown hook uploaded all the data.

 Solution: Disable the upload by changing the Surefire configuration in the POM file as follows.
 The analysis results will then be written in the folder `target/vulas/upload`.
-Afterwards, run the @@PROJECT_NAME@@ plugin goal "upload" in order to upload the JSON analysis results to the backend (`mvn -Dvulas vulas:upload`).
+Afterwards, run the @@PROJECT_NAME@@ plugin goal "upload" in order to upload the JSON analysis results to the backend (`mvn -Dsteady steady:upload`).

 ```xml
 <argLine>
     -Dvulas.upload=false
 ```

-### TEST : How to run `-Dvulas test` in projects using Mockito?
+### TEST : How to run `-Dsteady test` in projects using Mockito?

-**Problem**: when running  `mvn -Dvulas test`, tests fail with an error such as `org.mockito.exceptions.misusing.MissingMethodInvocationException`
+**Problem**: when running  `mvn -Dsteady test`, tests fail with an error such as `org.mockito.exceptions.misusing.MissingMethodInvocationException`

 **Solution**: